wellspringcp/wellspring/05-general/05-general.md

 > [Measures to outlaw violent criminals if they game the system and turn pockmarked life into a profession, such a hitmen]

+## Gene experimentation

+Germ cell editing is unconditionally prohibited.
+Pre-sui-juris somatic editing can be done for curative and palliative reasons only.
+On plants and so on, strict principles of what constitutes trespass.